Kibale National Park

 Scattered around Kibale and the town of Fort Portal are a collection of pretty crater lakes and hills.
 Some of Uganda’s best lodges sit on hills overlooking such lakes.

-Kibale Forest edge has proved to be the most wonderful place to spend lockdown.
+Kibale Forest edge proved to be the most wonderful place to spend lockdown and the inspiration for the East Africa Travel Podcast.

 1. koen says: